Civilization (Bob Hilliard and Carl Sigman song): Other versions

 A recording by Joe Loss and his Orchestra with vocal by Elizabeth Batey was made in London on March 11, 1948.
 It was released by EMI on the His Master's Voice label BD 6007.
 Dyan Cannon performed the song on The Muppet Show along with several Muppet jungle animals.

 Although Elaine Stritch sang it on Broadway, she did not record it until the 1977 album Make Mine Manhattan: Great Revues Revisited.
 It was included in her 2002 one woman stage show Elaine Stritch at Liberty.
 In 1967, a version of the song was included on Disneyland Records "Songs From 'The Jungle Book' And Other Jungle Favorites" (STER1304).

 The song was translated into Finnish titled as "Bingo bango bongo" by Tapio Lahtinen.
 It was recorded by both Henry Theel and Olavi Virta in 1948.
 Lasse Mårtenson (1963), Hullujussi (1974), How Many Sisters (1983), and Lissun Baari (1997) have also released their versions in Finnish.

-An Italian version translated by Alberto Curci was made popular in Italy sung by Nilla Pizzi and Luciano Benevene in 1947, and also sung by Sophia Loren in the 1954 movie Too Bad She's Bad.
+An Italian version translated by Alberto Curci was made popular in Italy, sung by Nilla Pizzi and Luciano Benevene in 1947, and also sung by Sophia Loren in the 1954 movie Too Bad She's Bad.
 It was again brought to popularity in 1985 when Renzo Arbore used it in a popular TV show (Quelli della notte), and as a single release by comedy actor Christian De Sica in 1994.

+The song was translated into German by Carl-Ulrich Blecher and set to music by Bully Buhlan in 1949 under the title "Bongo Bongo Bongo".
+In the 1950s, the band Die 3 Travellers and jazz musician Horst Winter each adapted the song.
+A version by the boy band Ulrich Tukur & Die Rhythmus Boys followed in 2001.